[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 If you want to use Wise Oak, make sure your raw cold res is the highest.

-Atziri's Promise gives decent dps, and a lot of chaos res.
+Atziri's Promise is very cheap, gives ok dps, and a lot of chaos res.

-Cinderswallow gives you onslaught, which is nice both mapping and bossing, but can sometimes be hard to sustain charges when bossing even for Pathfinder.
-Note that our PF ascendancy gives us 10% phys as extra random elemental damage, which means we should be able to get the ignited enemies take 10% increased damage mod while bossing in general, so no need to get flat fire damage for it elsewhere.
+Cinderswallow gives you onslaught, which is nice both mapping and bossing.
+Note that our PF ascendancy gives us 15% phys as extra random elemental damage, which means we should be able to get the ignited enemies take 10% increased damage mod while bossing easily, so no need to get flat fire damage for it elsewhere.

 Suggested set up for mapping: